paineni/Projects/detectron2_fiftyOne/README.md

 ### 4. Visualization Tools
 - (Planned) Visualization utilities to inspect dataset annotations and splits.

-### 4. Train and Evaluate the model
+### 5. Train and Evaluate the model
-- Train and evaluate the metrics the appropriate metrics using fifty-one evaluation
+- (panned) Train and evaluate the metrics the appropriate metrics using fifty-one evaluation
 ---

 ## Installation